Table of contents

 I’ve often written about how we’re not rational when making investment decisions – we’re subject to behavioural biases.

-I’ve been a student of behavioural finance for years trying to understand why investors keep making the mistakes they keep making, when the end results of their actions – the negative consequences of the decisions they make – seem so obvious to me.
+I’ve been a student of behavioural finance for decades trying to understand why investors keep making the mistakes they keep making when the end results of their actions – the negative consequences of the decisions they make – seem so obvious to me.

 I eventually came to realise that the cornerstone of behavioural finance is that most people assume it’s a field whose documented flaws apply to other people, but not themselves.

-Clearly, it’s easier to recognize other people’s mistakes than our own.
+Clearly, it’s easier to recognise other people’s mistakes than our own.

 That’s because we judge others based solely on their actions, but when judging ourselves we have an internal dialogue that rationalizes what others identify as bad decisions.